-The awarding of tuition assistance, if any, is for the current semester registration only.
+The awarding of tuition assistance, if any, is for the academic year (Fall and Spring semesters only).
 Students only need to complete the application once per academic year, but it will be evaluated each semester.
 Please note: Tuition assistance is not guaranteed.
 If you have any questions, contact the Student Success Division for details.